 To the residents of Blaenau Gwent,

-There are many other changes to services and you can keep up to date with the latest service information here – https://www.blaenau-gwent.gov.uk/en/resident/emergencies-crime-prevention/coronavirus-covid-19-latest-information/
+Remember, you can keep up to date with the latest Council service information here – https://www.blaenau-gwent.gov.uk/en/resident/emergencies-crime-prevention/coronavirus-covid-19-latest-information/

-You can also follow our social media accounts which are updated frequently:
+You can also follow our social media accounts which are updated frequently with relevant information:

 • Facebook – @blaenaugwentcbc

 Our staff remain fully committed to delivering services, and I know that our communities are supportive of them.
 When I am out clapping for our health & social care staff tonight, I will be also be clapping in appreciation of all local government workers who are keeping services going, and for local volunteers who are working with us to support those residents who need it.
 The work of these volunteers has been invaluable to us in supporting our communities through this difficult time, and these people have been completely dedicated to helping keep vulnerable people safe and well.
 On behalf of all councillors in Blaenau Gwent I would like to say a big thank you to each and every one of you.

 So finally, until we are advised otherwise, please stay at home and keep your family safe & well.

 Councillor Nigel Daniels